[ fah-lah-shuh, fuh- ]

 First recorded in 1710–15; from Amharic fälasha “immigrant, exile, stranger,” from fälash, active participle of fälläsä “to migrate”

 The derogatory name Falasha refers to a community of Ethiopian Jews or to a member of this community, most of whom now live in Israel.
 The Amharic word falasha means "outsider, exile," and this name was given to the Ethiopian Jews by other Ethiopians.
 The community refers to itself as Beta Israel.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2021

-Examples from the Web for falasha
+Example sentences from the Web for Falasha